Shivangi22Agarwal/Shivangi22Agarwal/README.md

 ## I'm a Student, Learner, Developer, and Explorer !!

-- 🔭 I am a passionate individual with a zest to learn.
+- :upside_down_face: I am a passionate individual with a zest to learn.
 - 🌱 Learning everyday, currently focusing on back-end development.
 - 👯 I’m always looking for challenging work oppurtunities ahead.
 - ⚡ Fun fact: I can code without a desktop too, lol !